HL7/smp-ig/input/pagecontent/background.md

 The Profile elements consist of both Mandatory and Must Support elements.
 Mandatory elements are elements with a minimum cardinality of 1 (min=1).
 The base [FHIR Must Support]({{site.data.fhir.path}}profiling.html#mustsupport) guidance requires specifications to define the support expected for profile elements labeled Must Support.
 Along with those expectations, the following rules on MustSupport are also required:

 * Intermediary Systems **SHALL** be capable of processing all data elements that are marked as Must Support.
 They **SHALL** not generate an error or cause the application to fail due the presence of any data element marked as Must Support.
-* Intermediary Systems **SHALL** be capable of returning resource instances containing any of the data elements that are marked as Must Support on the XXXXX.
+* Intermediary Systems **SHALL** be capable of returning resource instances containing any of the data elements that are marked as Must Support.
 * Client Systems **SHALL** be capable of receiving all data elements that are marked as Must Support.
 They **SHALL** not generate an error or cause the application to fail when receiving any data element that is marked as Must Support.

 ### Companion Implementation Guides